Spring Mountains National Recreation Area

 CAMPING

-In the developed areas (i.e., around paved roads on Mount Charleston), car camping formerly was permitted only in campgrounds, but now it seems that law enforcement allows people to camp most anywhere on public property; I would expect this to change in the future.
+In the developed areas (i.e., around paved roads on Mount Charleston), car camping formerly was permitted only in campgrounds.
 There are numerous dirt roads in the undeveloped areas where camping is legal unless marked otherwise.
 Please choose an existing campsite rather than trample vegetation to make a new one.

 For the most part, backpackers may camp anywhere, except that certain areas are posted "No Camping," and you must stay at least 100 ft from springs or other water sources.
-Backcountry permits are required, and you can self-register at the trailheads (some register boxes are located a few yards beyond what you can see from the trailhead parking lots).
+Backcountry permits are not required.
 Plan to cook with a stove, as restrictions on open fires seem to be more common these days because of the extended drought.
 Note that this discussion does not apply to Red Rock Canyon National Conservation Area, which has a different set of regulations.

 HOURS